• Skip to primary navigation

 • 1.8 kg potatoes ~ 12 medium potatoes, scrubbed clean.

-• 1 tbsp fresh thyme – chopped
+• 1 tablespoon fresh thyme – chopped

 Instructions